kiwipy/chat/README.md

 > Only use this on a virtual machine on your local network!

 Navigate to the server folder and run **`sudo ./setup.sh`**<br>
+#### HOW IT WORKS
-This will create the user (signup), you'll have to set a password.<br>
+>- This will create the user (signup), you'll have to set a password.<br>
-This user has a special bashrc file that automatically executes new_account.sh so people<br>
+>- This user has a special bashrc file that automatically executes new_account.sh so people logging in with
-logging in with signup@ip can create their own account.
-If the scipt is exited the session is logged out.<br>
+>signup@ip can create their own account.<br>
+>- If the scipt is exited the session is logged out.<br>
-Also when a user logs in STIM is automatically started and if exited the session logs out.<br>
+>- When a user logs in, STIM is automatically started and if exited the session logs out.<br>
-The IP is logged when account was created sucessfully and blocked for further signups.
+>- The IP is logged when account was created sucessfully and blocked for further signups.

 ## Usage
 Run **`stim`** and press the following keys to...